COVID-19 Response Plan

 Farmers Markets are a Source of Healthy, Safe Food for Your Family

-The market's staff continues to closely monitor the COVID-19 health crisis, seeking guidance from the City of Maple Grove leadership and public safety officials, from our partners at Hennepin County Environmental Health, the Minnesota Farmers' Market Association, and adopting best practices from markets in Minnesota and across the country.
+The market's staff continues to closely monitor the COVID-19 health crisis, seeking guidance from the City of Maple Grove leadership and public safety officials, our partners at Hennepin County Environmental Health, the Minnesota Farmers' Market Association, and adopting best practices from markets in Minnesota and across the country.
 Governor Tim Walz has recognized farmers markets as essential public institutions that serve the public with fresh, nutrient-dense foods.
 We're committed to facilitating the ongoing connection of local growers to local eaters amidst the COVID-19 pandemic.

 The health and safety of our vendors, customers, and staff is the market's top concern.
 In these unique times, the market will operate as a food store, not a social gathering.
-Social distancing will be enforced and customers will be encouraged to get in, get the goodies, and go home.
+Social distancing will be enforced and customers will be encouraged to get in, get the goodies, and get back home.
 Be sure to briefly share a smile (they travel six feet in no time flat!) and a greeting as you shop, but keep moving to ensure that the market doesn't become too crowded.

 We are taking the following steps to keep our customers, vendors and staff safe and healthy:

 1. All customers, staff and vendors should stay home if they feel sick or if a member of their family or production staff are not feeling well.